zer0glitch/ocpv-ansible-example/README.md

 ## Environment initialization and configuration:
 (##TODO##) - Add information here regarding GUI vs Ansible.
+- _We should just put a Link to a separate document or documents.
+Hands on with Openshift is a better env to use._

 ### 1. Cluster provisioning
 In order to get started, you will need to gain access to the following RHPDS Course: OpenShift Virtualization Bare Metal AIO (##TODO## Add link later)